Letractively/securityswitch.version-3-with-vb/ReadMe.txt

 Congratulations!

-In order for the SecureSwitchModule to work properly, you'll need to configure either your web application or the web server.
+In order for the SecuritySwitchModule to work properly, you'll need to configure either your web application or the web server.
 The web application configuration file is in the application's virtual root with the name web.config.
 If you'd like to enable the module for the entire server, the machine.config file should be edited.
 It is found in your Windows (WinNT) directory under Microsoft.NET/Framework/vX.X.XXXX/Config/machine.config.
 You may also need to register the assembly in the Global Assembly Cache and include the version, culture and publickeytoken in the machine.config file for machine-level operation.

 Please, add the following lines to the configuration file of your choice: